-In two days, I have been taking these flowers in and out of the house.
+For two days, I have been taking these flowers in and out of the house.
 They are one of the most common flowers you can find.
-Even if I have good light, good angle of view, they will still come out, common.
-How do I make them looking better and people would even want to take a look?
-I did not count the numbers of the pictures I have deleted, but I seem to like this one.
+Even if I have good light, and a good angle of view, they will still come out, common.
+How do I make them look better and people would even want to take a look?
+I did not count the number of the pictures I have deleted, but I seem to like this one.

 Our tulip magnolias tree just started budding last week and is now in full blossoms.
 They are up high.
 Even standing on a stepper, I am still too short.
 Instead of macro, I have to use a telephoto lens.
 It is great that the tree is full of buds, hundreds of them, but not easy to get a shot with a focal point.

-Just like Scrub Jay, Hummingbirds are frequent visitors, but it is a challenge trying to get a decent shot of them.
-An impatient photographer like me, I should not be shooting birds, but I love birds for the reason that I cannot even explain myself.
+Just like Scrub-Jay, Hummingbirds are frequent visitors, but it is a challenge trying to get a decent shot of them.
+As an impatient photographer like me, I should not be shooting birds, but I love birds for the reason that I cannot even explain myself.
 My original shoot includes a black railing close to the bird.
-While trying to remove it, I thought why not just adding some texture.
+While trying to remove it, I thought why not just add some texture.
 Hummingbirds look much cuter in distance and I like the image softer…

-Original picture was taken in a cloudy day.
-Pot was hot.
-Tea was warm.
-Charming fragrance of my own naturally-dried potpourri was being released in the air.
+The original picture was taken on a cloudy day.
+The pot was hot.
+The tea was warm.
+The charming fragrance of my own naturally-dried potpourri was being released into the air.
 But the image looks cold.
 My camera did not do it justice, or, I should say, I did a poor job.
 The After image has finally illustrated how I actually felt at that moment, the truth.
-I am gradually and most certainly, understanding the importance of post processing.
+I am gradually and most certainly, understanding the importance of post-processing.